-To be specific, orthodox Paleo dieters believe that the agricultural revolution caused us to eat foods we really shouldn't, like grains, legumes, and dairy.
+To be specific, orthodox Paleo lifestyle followers believe that the agricultural revolution caused us to eat foods we really shouldn't, like grains, legumes, and dairy.

 Eliminating processed foods

-Also known as the "caveman diet," the Paleo diet is based on the foods that would be available to us before 10,000 BCE when humans ate whole, unprocessed foods that could be acquired through hunter-gatherer practices.
-Therefore how to start paleo diet plan begins by prioritizing fruits and vegetables, nuts and seeds, and organic meats and seafood.
+Also known as the "caveman diet," the Paleo lifestyle is based on the foods that would be available to us before 10,000 BCE when humans ate whole, unprocessed foods that could be acquired through hunter-gatherer practices.
+Therefore how to start paleo lifestyle plan begins by prioritizing fruits and vegetables, nuts and seeds, and organic meats and seafood.

-By taking out processed foods, the Paleo diet naturally decreases carb intake, helping the dieter lose weight if that is their goal.
+By taking out processed foods, the Paleo lifestyle naturally decreases carb intake, helping the dieter lose weight if that is their goal.